 The biggest reason for Oklahoma’s high rates is the large number of uninsured drivers that live in the state.

 While not technically a state, the nation’s capital has far and away the highest rate of car theft in the country, which is why car insurance rates are so high.
 Also, since D.C. is a metropolitan area, accident rates are high.

 California has a high number of densely populated metropolitan areas, which have greater rates of accidents and thefts.

 Florida is in the top 10 most expensive states for car insurance because of its no-fault rules and the rate of PIP fraud.

 Maryland also has no-fault laws, in addition to challenging rules about paying premiums upfront, which raises costs.

 Rhode Island rounds out the list primarily because of the high cost of auto mechanic labor in the state.
 It costs a lot of money to have a vehicle repaired in Rhode Island, and as a result, car insurance companies have to charge higher premiums.

-Owning car insurance is one of the pivotal aspects of having a car.
-Unfortunately, as rates steadily increase, and situations change, most drivers end up paying far more for their premiums than they should have to.
-If you want to lower the cost of your auto insurance, but you aren’t interested in shopping around, you can have Jerry take care of it for you, to find a car insurance package that is the perfect fit for you.
+Just because you live in one of these 10 most expensive states for car insurance doesn’t mean your rates need to be way above average.
+If you want to lower the cost of your auto insurance, but you aren’t interested in shopping around, you can have Jerry find a package that is the perfect fit for you.